carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 questions:
 - "What is a tweet?"
 - "What is TWARC?"
-- "kristi comment; What about what is an API?"
+- "What is an API and how can I get started?"
 objectives:
 - "First learning objective.
 (FIXME)"
 - "How is a tweet considered to be data?"
-- "Why use twarc?
-Why not another API?"
+- "How to access the twitter API"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---